 If your strategy is older than 2-3 years it’s probably time for an update.
 The pace of change is exponential today so a marketing plan that’s older than 24-36 months probably doesn’t account for new developments in marketing.
 Content marketing, account-based marketing, programmatic buying, and customer analytics are just a few of the many newer tactics that are worthy of consideration.
 We recommend revisiting your strategy every 12-18 months to ensure it remains aligned with your core values and overall business strategy while allowing you to capitalize on emerging opportunities.

 If your audience wants fresh and organic but you’ve only stocked processed and packaged, you may be losing ground.
-According to Google the web currently has over 130 trillion individual pages so your customers and prospects have virtually endless options as close as the nearest smartphone or tablet.
+According to World Wide Web Size, the web currently has over 5 billion individual pages, so your customers and prospects have virtually endless options as close as the nearest smartphone or tablet.
 If your strategy doesn’t account for changes in your target audiences’ preferences for methods and modes of communication, they will go elsewhere.

 I’ve noticed that whenever I plan to bake something, I tend to buy a new bottle of vanilla extract and a dozen eggs but forget something else.
 If I took the time to check the recipe and create a shopping list, I’d have less waste and maybe even higher quality ingredients.
 The same can be true of a marketing strategy—we get so focused on the tactics (Social!
 Mobile!
 Email!
 SEO!) that we lose sight of how it will all work together.
 The best way to avoid this is to start with your business strategy and then determine the strategic marketing initiatives that will get you there.
 Once that’s done, then you can determine which tactics and channels will most effectively reach your target customers.
 Despite the myriad of tools available to us, any one of them is only as useful as it’s appropriate deployment.